saasbook/AV102/week4/recording_live_sessions.md

 to another.
-From my point of view, anything that instantly gets it onto YouTube and I don't have to think about the conversion has got to be good ... there are a number of open source clients for windows, I think there are a number of paid clients as well.
+From my point of view, anything that instantly gets it onto YouTube and I don't have to think about the conversion has got to be good ... there are a number of open source clients for Windows, I think there are a number of paid clients as well.
 I may have used CamStudio in the past ... generally I have had a fair amount of problem ... with Windows ... particularly for a game programming course where I was